discordianfish/pager-hours/README.md

 - The underlying libraries (holidays and pagerduty) are very limited and only support what we're using here
 - Therefor generalizing this tool makes only sense after supporting more regions in the holidays library.
+- The incident count reflects how many incidents a user received and ignoring whether the incident was escalated and actually handled by someone else.